Requests to the Zendesk Support API may be subject to the following limits:

 The High Volume add-an increases a qualifying plan's limit to 2500 requests per minute to the Support and Help Center APIs.
 It doesn't add an additional 2500 requests to the plan's limit.

 The add-on is available on the Zendesk Suite Growth plan and above, and the Zendesk Support Professional plan and above.
+You must have a minimum of 10 agent seats to purchase this add-on.
 The add-on is not required on the Zendesk Suite Enterprise Plus plan because the plan has a built-in rate limit of 2500.

 Subject to Zendesk’s prior written consent, Zendesk may allow you to increase API usage limits beyond 2500 requests per minute for an additional fee.